dangal2017/dangal2017.github.io/_posts/2019-6-5-XcelToDoc.md

 "TS" - indicating start of a table, in the cell before the start of first row
 "TRE" - indicating end of the rows of a table, in the cell before the start of last row
-"TS" - indicating end of the columns of a table, in the cell after the end of first columns
+"TS" - indicating end of the columns of a table, in the cell after the end of first column

 Find a dummy excel file xcelToDoc.xlsx in the github repository, illustrating how to add these tags.